 Traffic: Congestion is common in built-up areas, particularly Phuket Town and Patong, and around major attractions and shopping malls.

-Public Transport: Aside from taxis, there are tuk tuks, local buses (songtaews) and minibuses.
-Read More...
+Public Transport: There are tuk-tuks, local buses (songtaews) and minibuses.